A Characterisation of Open Bisimilarity using an Intuitionistic Modal Logic: Open bisimilarity, soundness and completeness

 Similarly, in the \textbf{intuitionistic} setting, we can mechanically prove the following.

 Since intuitionistic logics do not assume the law of excluded middle, as long as we evaluate the semantics of $\mathcal{OM}$ in an intuitionistic framework, we have distinguishing formulae.
-We have formalised in Abella the above four examples of satisfaction involving excluded middle.
+We have formalised in Abella the above four examples of satisfaction involving the law of excluded middle.